 Several forms request data by sector.
-Definitions of the sectors used in the CEC forecast models are listed in the Definitions section.
-However, UDCs that use other sectors or customer classes to develop their forecast should modify forms as needed to report the forecast using their own categories and document their sector or customer class definitions.
+Definitions of the sectors used in the CEC forecast models are listed in the "Definitions" section near the end of this report.
+However, LSEs that use other sectors or customer classes to develop their forecast should modify forms as needed to report the forecast using their own categories and document their sector or customer class definitions.